EMI-Group/evox/benchmarks/etl_vs_torch/results/README.md

   the previous 20-gen cap), etl-iree-llvm-cpu, etl-iree-cuda, etl-xla-cuda.** xla-cuda runs NSGA2+MOEAD end-to-end (8/12 cells);
   the remaining cells fail with the NEW blockers below.
+- **SO CMA-ES 2026-09-05 re-run:** all 9 CMA-ES SO cells re-run on all 6 backends after the `p_c` quirk fix; 0 error records; the CMAES/Ackley/100x10 stall resolved (new etl bests ≈ 0.00055–0.0037);
+  parity verdicts re-derived with `retag_parity.py`; torch-cpu baseline re-run first (fitness bit-identical, timing refreshed).

 Known issues recorded in the JSONs after the re-run: